 Mary Posatko is an LA-based filmmaker originally from Delaware.
 Mary was the co-director of All Fall Down, which was Executive Produced by Bona Fide Productions and Chicken & Egg Pictures, and had its US premiere at the Maryland Film Festival and its international premiere in competition at CPH:DOX in 2014.
 All Fall Down was invited to IFP Spotlight on Documentaries and Good Pitch - SF in 2012, and received funding from the International Documentary Association's Pare Lorentz Award and the San Francisco Film Society, among others.
 She produced the critically-acclaimed Ain't in It for My Health: a Film about Levon Helm, which world premiered at the SXSW Film Festival was theatrically released by Kino Lorber in 2013.
 Previously, she was a producer on KCRW and PRI's To The Point and Which Way, LA?, as well as several award-winning short films including PITSTOP (2008 BAFTA and Student Academy Award).

-Mary received her BA in history from Brown University and her MFA from the University of Southern California's School of Cinematic Arts, where she is currently on the faculty.
+Mary received her BA in history from Brown University and her MFA from the University of Southern California's School of Cinematic Arts.
+She is currently a on the faculty of San Diego State University.

-Helen M. Berman is Distinguished Professor Emerita of Chemistry and Chemical Biology at Rutgers, The State University of New Jersey.
+Helen M. Berman is Distinguished Professor Emerita of Chemistry and Chemical Biology at Rutgers, The State University of New Jersey and Research Professor of Quantitative and Computational Biology at the University of Southern California.

 She was a co-founder of the Protein Data Bank(PDB) that is an archive of information about the structures of proteins, nucleic acids, and complex assemblies and was the Director of the Research Collaboratory for Structural Bioinformatics Protein Data Bank (RCSB PDB) from 1998-2014.
 As a structural biologist, she has always been fascinated by the architectures and functions of biological molecules and has also been inspired by their beauty.
 However, over the years she realized how difficult it is to communicate this to a broader audience.
 In 2015, she embarked on a new project to use film in order to educate others about the integral role played by molecules in health and disease.
 Target Zero is the first product of a collaboration among scientists, physicians, patients, animators and film makers to show examples of compassionate care and at the same time explain the molecular basis of HIV prevention and treatment.

-Helen is a Fellow of the Biophysical Society, the American Association for the Advancement of Science, the American Crystallographic Association and the International Society for Computational Biology.
+Helen is a Fellow of the National Academy of Sciences, American Academy for Arts and Sciences, Biophysical Society, the American Association for the Advancement of Science, the American Crystallographic Association, and the International Society for Computational Biology.
 She is the recipient of several awards including the Benjamin Franklin Award for Open Access in the Life Sciences, the DeLano Award for Computational Biosciences, the ACA Martin Buerger and David Rognlie Awards, the Distinguished Service Award from the Biophysical Society, and the Carl Brändén Award from the Protein Society.

-Jed Dannenbaum is a story consultant and nonfiction filmmaker who is also Professor of Practice Emeritus at the University of Southern California School of Cinematic Arts.
+Jed Dannenbaum (1947-2021) was a story consultant and nonfiction filmmaker and Professor of Practice Emeritus at the University of Southern California School of Cinematic Arts.
 He co-authored the Simon & Schuster book Creative Filmmaking From the Inside Out and has dozens of nonfiction film writing, producing and directing credits for HBO, Showtime and PBS, as well as projects for the National Science Foundation and in the fields of medical and legal education.
 He has served as a story consultant for the Getty Conservation Institute and on numerous feature films, both fiction and nonfiction.

 Jed has given academic presentations on “Story,” “Non-fiction Storytelling,” “Vote for My Story,” “The Point of the Story,” and “Paleolithic Storytelling in the 21st Century.”
 Among the USC film students he has worked closely with are Ryan Coogler (writer-director, Creed), Chris Terrio (Academy Award-winning screenwriter, Argo), Meera Menon (director, Equity) and Ransom Riggs (best-selling author of the Miss Peregrine's Peculiar Children series of novels that are the source for the movie directed by Tim Burton).
 The dozens of luminaries he has interviewed for his work include Sean Connery, Geena Davis, Robert De Niro, Carole King, John Lasseter, George Lucas, Paul Newman, Mike Nichols, Itzhak Perlman, Rob Reiner, Steven Spielberg, Twyla Tharp and John Williams.